 Ever clicked on a website that took forever to load?
 It can be really annoying.
 If a site is slow, visitors won’t wait.
+In today’s fast moving digital world, especially with no-click searches on the rise, users have zero patience for websites that take a long time to load.
 They bounce off to another website that gives them what they are looking for a lot faster.

 In fact, studies show that 53% of mobile users leave a site if it takes longer than three seconds to load.
 Even a small one-second delay can reduce conversions by up to 7%.